gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ---

+### 11. Memory appears as transformed organizational persistence

+Memory appears not as static storage, but as transformed organizational persistence: prior coherence remains causally active in downgraded form and can later re-shape present dynamics.

+These results suggest a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence rather than static recall alone.

+---

-### 10b.
-First-law implication emerging from the prototype
+### 12. Candidate First-law implication emerging from the prototype

 The cycles now support a stronger conceptual interpretation aligned with the RGPx framing: